Aliases for EFNB1 Gene

 External Ids for EFNB1 Gene

 Previous GeneCards Identifiers for EFNB1 Gene

 The protein encoded by this gene is a type I membrane protein and a ligand of Eph-related receptor tyrosine kinases.
 It may play a role in cell adhesion and function in the development or maintenance of the nervous system. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EFNB1 Gene

-EFNB1 (Ephrin-B1) is a Protein Coding gene.
-Diseases associated with EFNB1 include craniofrontonasal dysplasia and congenital diaphragmatic hernia.
-Among its related pathways are Tyrosine Kinases / Adaptors and Angiogenesis (CST).
-GO annotations related to this gene include ephrin receptor binding.
+EFNB1 (Ephrin B1) is a Protein Coding gene.
+Diseases associated with EFNB1 include Craniofrontonasal Syndrome and Hemifacial Hyperplasia.
+Among its related pathways are EphB-EphrinB Signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include ephrin receptor binding.
 An important paralog of this gene is EFNB2.

-Cell surface transmembrane ligand for Eph receptors, a family of receptor tyrosine kinases which are crucial for migration, repulsion and adhesion during neuronal, vascular and epithelial development.
-Binds promiscuously Eph receptors residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
-The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
-Binds to the receptor tyrosine kinases EPHB3 (preferred), EPHB1 and EPHA1.
-Binds to, and induce the collapse of, commissural axons/growth cones in vitro.
+Cell surface transmembrane ligand for Eph receptors, a family of receptor tyrosine kinases which are crucial for migration, repulsion and adhesion during neuronal, vascular and epithelial development (PubMed:8070404, PubMed:7973638).
+Binding to Eph receptors residing on adjacent cells leads to contact-dependent bidirectional signaling into neighboring cells (PubMed:8070404, PubMed:7973638).
+Shows high affinity for the receptor tyrosine kinase EPHB1/ELK (PubMed:8070404, PubMed:7973638).
+Can also bind EPHB2 and EPHB3 (PubMed:8070404).
+Binds to, and induces collapse of, commissural axons/growth cones in vitro (By similarity).
 May play a role in constraining the orientation of longitudinally projecting axons (By similarity).